WadhwaniAI/covid-modelling/docs/README.md

 run the cells in `notebooks/seir/[STABLE] generate_report.ipynb` ([here](../notebooks/seir/)) end to end to get an idea of the end-to-end modelling pipeline.

+# Docstrings

+Detailed function and class level documentation can be found in [sphinx](sphinx).
+The HTML files are not on git, but the instructions to create them are given in [sphinx/README.md](sphinx/README.md)

 # Further Reading

 - To read more about the codebase structure, [click here](codebase_structure.md)